econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

 Next, you'll see how to configure a hardware wallet as a Watch-Only wallet in Sparrow Wallet which allows you to keep an eye on your balance and generate receiving addresses while keeping the hardware wallet totally air-gapped.
 Once the Watch-Only wallet is imported then it can be set to deposit to directly from Whirlpool CoinJoins.

 ## How to Connect COLDCARD
-In order to keep your COLDCARD air-gapped, the Partially Signed Bitcoin Transaction (PSBT) can be utilized to spend bitcoin from the COLDCARD without ever connecting it to the internet.
-Basically, the public information from the COLDCARD called an XPUB will be used to import the necessary information into Sparrow Wallet on our desktop.
-By doing this, Sparrow Wallet will be able to generate receive addresses and QR codes, monitor the COLDCARD's balance, and initiate PSBT's.
+In order to keep your COLDCARD air-gapped, the public information from the COLDCARD called an XPUB will be used to import the necessary information into Sparrow Wallet on your desktop.
+By doing this, Sparrow Wallet will be able to generate receive addresses and QR codes, monitor the COLDCARD's balance, initiate PSBT's, and deposit directly from Whirlpool.
 All without exposing any of the private information from the COLDCARD, like the signing key.

 You will use the microSD card to transfer information between the desktop and the COLDCARD.
 Ensure the microSD card is inserted to the COLDCARD.